-Data Security in the Age of Cloud Native Apps
+Data Security in the Age of Serverless Apps

 Cloud native deployments without cloud-native technology can increase the chances of unexpected access to services and data.
 In 2017, 26,000 unsecured MongoDB instances were deleted in addition to other high-profile breaches.
 A cloud native database can’t encourage insecure practices in development and then expect production deployments to follow best practices.
 That’s why every connection to FaunaDB uses a key secret corresponding to a particular level of access, and why FaunaDB makes it easy to model application security in the database.
 This article will show you why modeling security in the database is good for more than just defense-in-depth, when your database understands your data you get additional security and flexibility.